andrew1007/mrfa-demo/article/part1.md

-# Make React Fast Again Part 1: Reconciliation
+# Make React Fast Again Part 1: Reconciliation and Component Design

 ## React can be fast